kubernetes-sigs/security-profiles-operator/installation-usage.md

 Both profile binding and profile recording make use of webhooks.
 Their configuration (an instance of `MutatingWebhookConfiguration` CR) is managed by SPO itself and not part of the deployed YAML manifests.
-While the defaults should be acceptable for the majority of users and the webhooks do nothing unless an instance of either `ProfileBinding` or `ProfileRecording` exists in a namespace, it might still be useful to configure the webhooks.
+While the defaults should be acceptable for the majority of users and the webhooks do nothing unless an instance of either `ProfileBinding` or `ProfileRecording` exists in a namespace and in addition the namespace must be labeled with either `spo.x-k8s.io/enable-binding` or `spo.x-k8s.io/enable-recording` respectively by default, it might still be useful to configure the webhooks.

-In order to change webhook's configuration, the `spod` CR exposes an object `webhookOptions` that allows the `failurePolicy` and the `namespaceSelector` to be set.
-This way you can set the webhooks to "soft-fail" or restrict them to a subset of a namespaces so that even if the webhooks had a bug that would prevent them from running at all, other namespaces or resources wouldn't be affected.
+In order to change webhook's configuration, the `spod` CR exposes an object `webhookOptions` that allows the `failurePolicy`, `namespaceSelector` and `objectSelector` to be set.
+This way you can set the webhooks to "soft-fail" or restrict them to a subset of a namespaces and inside those namespaces select only a subset of object matching the `objectSelector` so that even if the webhooks had a bug that would prevent them from running at all, other namespaces or resources wouldn't be affected.

-For example, to set the `binding.spo.io` webhook's configuration to ignore errors as well as restrict it to a subset of namespaces labeled with `spo.x-k8s.io/enable-binding=true`, create a following patch file:
+For example, to set the `binding.spo.io` webhook's configuration to ignore errors as well as restrict it to a subset of namespaces labeled with `spo.x-k8s.io/bind-here=true`, create a following patch file:

 ```yaml
 spec: